 Here’s the thing: Crises don’t come announced.
-They are a sucker punch delivering a body blow to your restaurant.
 Preparation is the key to the sturdiness and elasticity necessary to spring back into shape.

-The goals of your crisis management strategy should be to:
+The goals of your restaurant crisis management strategy should be to:

 - Reduce/eliminate negative impacts on your business (traffic, sales, recovery costs, earnings, etc.)

-- Preserve/improve image (key stakeholders, employees, business partners)
+- Preserve/improve image with key stakeholders, employees, and business partners.

 Distinguish yourself from the competition by taking quick, thoughtful, strategic action.
-If a crisis occurs with your pants down, there’s a good chance you already lost the battle.
+If a crisis occurs when your head isn’t in the game, there’s a good chance you already lost the battle.

 “Crises don’t come announced.
 They are a sucker punch delivering a body blow to your restaurant.
 Preparation is the key to the sturdiness and elasticity necessary to spring back into shape.”

 - Evacuation plans

 - Occupational health and safety program

 - Environmental policies